SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-linux-opentelemetry.md

 The Microsoft SQL Server app's queries and dashboards depend on logs from the SQL Server ERRORLOG, which is typically found in: `/var/opt/mssql/log/errorlog`.

-The ERRORLOG is typically in UTF-16LE encoding, but verify the file encoding used in your SQL Server configuration.
+The ERRORLOG is typically in UTF-16LE encoding, however, be sure to verify the file encoding used in your SQL Server configuration.

 ## Configure SQL Server Logs Collection